 In a time series we can see that almost all LCPs are changing steadily, those with the highest rates are climbing fastest.

-Most recent data shows the mortality rate at this LCP to be significantly above Leeds.
+Most recent data shows the mortality rate at this LCP not to be significantly different to Leeds.

-Looking at the most recent mortality data, we can see that rates are very strongly related to deprivation (except for LSMP which is not shown due to very low rates)

-Life expectancy for women and men, 2014-2016

-For both genders there is a clear relationship between deprivation and life expectancy.
+Looking at the most recent mortality data, we can see that rates are very strongly related to deprivation (except for LSMP which is not shown due to very low rates) (The LCPs are shown in descending order of deprivation) Life expectancy for women and men, 2014-2016 For both genders there is a clear relationship between deprivation and life expectancy.
 Male life expectancy is poorer overall and the difference between the sexes is slightly more pronounced in the most deprived LCPs.
-There is a difference of 3.9 years between the sexes in this LCP.
+There is a difference of 3.6 years between the sexes in this LCP.